waywardphilosopher/lookingforwisdom/content/posts/empedocles.md

 +++
 categories = ["Philosopher Files"] date = 2021-02-11T11:00:00Z
-description = ""
 draft = false
 image = "/images/empedocles.jpg"
 slug = "empedocles"
-summary = "Empedocles was a philosopher, wandering poet and shamanic healer who claimed the entire universe was underpinned by the forces of Love and Strife." tags = ["Philosopher Files"] title = "Empedocles on Love and Strife"
+description = "Empedocles was a philosopher, wandering poet and shamanic healer who claimed the entire universe was underpinned by the forces of Love and Strife." tags = ["Philosopher Files"] title = "Empedocles on Love and Strife"